I know that feeling. You’re in a room full of people, and you can’t quite place the name to the face. It’s frustrating, right?

 And hey, while you’re at it, why not make your own life easier with some automated smart devices?
 They can save you time and effort, so you can focus on your search.

-I was at a tech conference last year, and I saw someone across the room.
-I know that girl, and but her name escaped me.
+I was at a tech conference last year, and I spotted someone across the room.
+I knew her, but her name just wouldn’t come to me.

 That’s when I pulled out my phone and opened one of those facial recognition apps.